 Karna and Dikpal wanted to take me to Boudha Stupa, a nearby Buddhist temple.
 Dikpal explained that he and Karna are a combination of Hindu and Buddhist (if I understood him correctly) and pointed out a Hindu god portrayed at the temple.
-We couldn't go inside, but large numbers of people walk clockwise around the outside as a form of religious observance (I'll have to find out more about that practice) and some lie on the ground--"prostrate themselves," Dikpal said--especially in the morning and evening.
-Amongst the many awkward things I said throughout the day, I replied, "I guess people have to be careful not to step on them."
+We couldn't go inside, but large numbers of people walk clockwise around the outside as a form of religious observance, and some lie on the ground—"prostrate themselves," Dikpal said—especially in the morning and evening.
+Among the many awkward things I said throughout the day, I replied, "I guess people have to be careful not to step on them."
 Karna and Dikpal laughed.

 We walked in the rain for a bit, then spent a couple of hours at Karna's room.
 While I was there, a taller young man came in, and I recognized him from Debra Kaufman's documentary, "A School of Their Own," about the Riverside School whee Karna and Dikpal also grew up.
 I'll have to find out his name, but I was shy to talk to him, and he seemed not to notice me.
 He was quiet, intent on watching the news of the strike.
-He smiled only when a little girl came in and danced in what little floorspace there was.
+He smiled only when a little girl came in and danced in what little floor space there was in the room.
 Maybe I'll have the chance and courage to speak to him when I return to Kathmandu at the end of the trip.

-Why does asking so many questions feel strange to me?
-How do I draw people out and encourage them to tell me details about their lives--lives SO much different and difficult than my own.
+Why does asking so many questions feel strange?
+How do I draw people out and encourage them to tell me details about their lives—lives that are so much different and difficult than my own.
 Will they feel like I'm judging?
 What questions should I not ask?
 What's too personal?
 If they know I'm writing a book, will they be reluctant to share things with me?
 Will they tell me the bad with the good?
 And how do I get used to the idea of exposing people's lives like that?
 Yes, I have much to learn and get used to.

-At 6pm, Karna and Dikpal deposited me back at Yolanda's guest house, seeming unsure about being there and hanging back when I went inside the building.
+At 6 p.m., Karna and Dikpal deposited me back at Yolanda's guest house, seeming unsure about being there and hanging back when I went inside.
 After speaking with Yolanda and learning the few details about the flight to Pokhara, I made arrangements to meet the young men in the morning.
-They laughed when I suggested a time--far too early and too much in advance of the flight, I'm sure they were thinking--but agreed with a smile to come fetch me and Sylvia too.
+They laughed when I suggested a time—far too early and too long in advance of the flight, I'm sure they were thinking—but they agreed with a smile to come fetch me and Sylvia too.